fmaussion/fmaussion.github.io/_posts/2017-09-17-iceland-trek.md

 that of [Dieter Graser's](http://www.isafold.de/graenalon06/default.htm) (in German) and [David Abadie's](http://www.bigfootenislande.fr) (in French) very useful websites.
 From their stories we knew that the trek wouldn't be an easy endeavor.
-We'd have to do some serious glacier and river crossings and we would have to navigate in wild, untouched landscapes.
+We'd have to do some glacier traverses, river crossings and we would have to navigate in wild, untouched landscapes.

 <figure>